"Are you ready?"

 “You know I have the utmost respect for you,” he said and cheekily added, “and besides, the life of the Sentinel is not for me.
 I still have many more research milestones to achieve.
 As far as I know, you are the one losing out here.”

 Cora smiled at the invoked imagery of Jaan receiving the coveted Hawkin prize, and allowed herself to relax.

 “Thank you my friend,” she replied.
 Then, after a few seconds worth of reflection, continued, “I truly believe this particular experience would have been more challenging were it not for your support.”

 “That is not true, and we both know it.”

 “No, really.”
 She insisted.
 If only she could reach out and touch him, she would as to convince Jaan of her sincerity.

 “So, after next week,” he quickly said to shift the focus from the current topic.
 “You will become a protector of the humani race… and become a Commander!”
 Unlike other humani, not only was Jaan capable of higher levels of emotion, he was also easily embarrassed.

 "You realize Cora, that you will be the youngest ever humani to ascend?"
 Jaan continued.

 "Yes Jaan, I found out when I was chosen."

 "There will be at least a hundred Sentinels in attendance, probably more.
 According to the news feed, some Sentinels from up to several parsecs away will be making the journey.
-Including Commander Kelvan."
+Including Commander Kiroshien."
 Jaan finished with a slight emphasis on the name.